 The Company calculates basic and diluted per share amounts based on net earnings adjusted for the effects to earnings that would result if contingently issuable shares related to contingent consideration settleable in the Company's stock were reported as equity for the periods presented.
 To calculate basic earnings per share the Company uses the weighted average number of common shares outstanding during the period adjusted for the weighted average number of contingently issuable shares.
-The weighted average numbers of shares contingently issuable are calculated as if they were outstanding as of the last day of the period.
-The diluted earnings per share calculation is based on the weighted average number of shares of common stock outstanding adjusted for the number of additional shares that would have been outstanding had all potentially dilutive common shares been issued.
-Potentially dilutive shares of common stock include stock options, non-vested share awards and contingently issuable shares related to contingent consideration settleable in stock.
-The dilutive effects of stock options and restricted stock awards are based on the treasury stock method.
-The dilutive effects of the contingent consideration settleable in stock are calculated as if the contingently issuable shares were outstanding as of the acquisition date, July 19, 2010.
+The weighted average numbers of shares contingently issuable are calculated as if they were outstanding adjusted for the number of additional shares that would have been outstanding had all potentially dilutive common shares been issued.
+Potentially dilutive shares of common stock options, non-vested share awards and contingently issuable shares related to contingent consideration settleable in stock are calculated as if the contingently issuable shares related to contingent as of the acquisition date, July 19, 2010.
 The following table provides a reconciliation of the numerator and denominator used in computing basic and diluted net income attributable to common stockholders per common share.
 Stock options that are anti-dilutive and excluded from the following table totaled 2,281 and 1,460 for the three months ended September 30, 2010 and 2009, respectively, and 1,769 and 1,462 for the nine months ended September 30, 2010 and 2009, respectively.

-Three Months E nded September 30, 2009 Nine Months End ded September 30, 2009

-N 2010 2009 2010 2009

-Numerator:

-Net income \$ 2,141 \$ 3,129 \$ 7,828 \$ 7,791

-Income effect of contingent consideration

-obligation, net of tax (591) (544)

-Net income applicable to shares of common

-stock for earnings per share 1,550 3,129 7,284 7,791

-Denominator:

-Weighted average common shares outstanding

-- basic 31,586 30,865 31,276 30,767

-Dilutive effect of:

-Net issuable common share equivalents 30 10

-Options and unvested restricted shares 864 490 910 515

-Weighted average common shares outstanding

-- diluted 32,480 31,355 32,196 31,282
+Three Months Ended September 30, Nine Months E nded Sept ember 30, 2010 2009 2010 2009 Numerator: Net income \$ 2, 141 \$ 3,129 \$ 7,828 \$ 7,791 Income effect of contingent consideration obligation, net of tax ( 591 ) (544) Net income applicable to shares of common stock for earnings per share 1 550 3,129 7,284 7,791 Denominator: Weighted average common shares outstanding - basic 31.
+586 30,865 31,276 30,767 Dilutive effect of: Net issuable common share equivalents 30 10 Options and unvested restricted shares 864 490 910 515 Weighted average common shares outstanding - diluted 32, 480 31,355 32,196 31,282